michaelmiaomiao/Data-Science/daily notes/statistics knoledge collected--11 .md

 Prediction algorithm runs very fast

+# Gini index
-#z Gini index: Mainly used with tree-based methods and commonly referred to as a measure of purity where a small value indicates that a node contains predominantly observations from a single class.
+Gini index: Mainly used with tree-based methods and commonly referred to as a measure of purity where a small value indicates that a node contains predominantly observations from a single class.
 Objective: minimize

+# Gini importance

+Every time a split of a node is made on variable m the gini impurity criterion for the two descendent nodes is less than the parent node.
+Adding up the gini decreases for each individual variable over all trees in the forest gives a fast variable importance that is often very consistent with the permutation importance measure.

+# collinearity
-# A simple way to detect collinearity is to look at the correlation matrix of the predictors.
+- A simple way to detect collinearity is to look at the correlation matrix of the predictors.
 An element of this matrix that is large in absolute value indicates a pair of hig

+# auc
+- AUC - ROC curve is a performance measurement for classification problem at various thresholds settings.
+ROC is a probability curve and AUC represents degree or measure of separability.
+It tells how much model is capable of distinguishing between classes.
+Higher the AUC, better the model is at predicting 0s as 0s and 1s as 1s.
+By analogy, Higher the AUC, better the model is at distinguishing between patients with disease and no disease.

+# roc
+- The ROC is also known as a relative operating characteristic curve, because it is a comparison of two operating characteristics (TPR and FPR) as the criterion changes.[8]

 # Leave-one-out cross-validation